ChickenProp/chickenprop.github.com/drafts/short-essays.md

 (The music to that scene is "The Bare Necessities", a song about how you should just take life easy and all your needs will be met.
 Everything you need is right within your reach.
 The implication seems to be that "using tools to extend your reach" is just the obvious, natural, path-of-least-resistance thing to do?)

-And the counterpoint isn't really there.
+And the counterpoint isn't really there, though there's plenty of opportunity.
 Shere Khan says man isn't allowed in the jungle, but doesn't talk about why.
 Akela and Bagheera tell Mowgli to act more like a wolf and less like a man, his "tricks" are not the wolf way, but don't say what the problems are with manhood.
 Kaa shows fire being dangerous, but then with more realism shows fire being used to fight off Shere Khan and save Mowgli's life.
 Mowgli refuses to give fire to King Louie but doesn't explain his refusal.
 The elephant could have fallen into a human trap, but instead it was apparently just a pit.
 And the bees?

 From the bees' perspective, I imagine Mowgli is probably terrifying.
 He knocks down honeycomb after honeycomb and he just keeps going.
 He's an existential threat to their society and there's nothing they can do about it, though they throw their lives away trying to stop him.
 I imagine.